cipriancozma/cloud-aws-practitioner-clf-002/README.md

 <em>Platform as a Service (PaaS)</em> - focus on the deployment and management of the applications.

 <em>Software as a Service (SaaS)</em> - completed product that is managed and run by the provider.

+### AWS Regions

+AWS can have Regions all around the world.

+A region is a cluster of data centers.

+### How to choose an AWS Region?

+<em>Compliance</em> data never leaves a region without your explicit permission

+<em>Proximity</em> to customers - reduced latency

+<em>Available services</em> within a Region: new services and new features aren't available in every Region

+<em>Pricing</em> pricing varies region to region and is transparent in the service pricing page

+### AWS Availability Zones

+Each region has many availability zones.
+Each availability zone is one or more discrete data centers with redundant power, networking and connectivity.